railsbridge-boston/cookbook/registration/announcing-registration.md

 NOTE: This can be done ahead of time and saved until the announcement can be sent out.
+ALSO NOTE: Some of this interface is somewhat confusing and possibly unclear since the last time this page was updated.
+Use these steps as a guide, not as a required checklist.
+You maybe have to improvise and use some best judgement to get this done.
+But you're smart and can totally handle it.

 First, sign in to Mailchimp using the credentials [here].